btf-org/flank/README.md

 ## Python script → Website

-When you add your script to Flank, Flank creates a "runner script" (in Bash).
+When you add your script to Flank, Flank creates a command line script for running __your__ script.
 Using the "runner script" as a template, Flank generates a website for running your script.
 And when you run it, the output appears in the browser.

 #### Example: Python script that outputs HTML
 ```python